Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope models enshrouding the AGN: Introduction

-This AGN+dense gas envelope scenario, as known as ``BH* model'' in literature, is originally proposed by \citet[][]{Naidu_2025} to explain the red optical continuum with gaseous thermal emission or with selective absorption of Balmer limit photons, and it successfully explains many of the puzzling properties of LRDs.
-However, it faces an important question regarding the origin of the observed UV continuum and broad-line emissions \citep[see also][]{Inayoshi_Ho_2025}, and different types of ``BH* model'' have been discussed.
+This ``AGN+dense gas" scenario, which has been proposed in various forms in the literature (e.g., envelops, clumps, or BH*; see below), successfully explains many of the puzzling properties of LRDs, including the red optical continuum produced by gaseous thermal emission and selective absorption near the Balmer limit.
+However, it faces an important question regarding the origin of the observed UV continuum and broad-line emissions \citep[see also][]{Inayoshi_Ho_2025}.
 If the gas envelope fully obscures the UV radiation emitted from the accretion disk, the UV continuum of LRDs should arise from external components, such as compact young stellar populations.
 In this case, depending on the gas clumpiness and the optical depths to line transitions, the BLRs can be powered either by ionizing radiation from the the stellar population \citep[Model A;][]{Inayoshi2025arXiv} or by radiation reprocessed from the embedded AGN that leaks out after multiple scattering \citep[Model B;][]{Naidu_2025}.
 Model (A) requires relatively intense star formation to supply sufficient ionizing photons to sustain the BLRs, whereas Model (B) demands a specific density and clumpiness structure in which the envelope is opaque to the UV continuum but allows Balmer lines to escape.
 Alternatively, if UV radiation produced from the accretion disk can escape preferentially toward the polar directions owing to rotation or anisotropic gas geometry, these photons could directly photoionize the BLRs as in the standard AGN picture \citep[Model C;][]{Lin_2025c}.

 Each model predicts different observational signatures in the UV continuum and BLR emission (Figure~\ref{fig:models}).
 One key diagnostic is the relationship between these luminosities.
 In Models (A) and (C), both the UV continuum and broad-line emission are powered by a single radiation source: stellar ionization photons and the central accretion disk, respectively.
 As a result, a tight correlation between the UV and broad-line luminosities is expected, analogous to that observed in star-forming galaxies (Model A) and in normal AGNs (Model C), respectively.
 In contrast, Model (B) invokes two spatially and physically disconnected radiation sources: the UV continuum is dominated by stellar emission and the BLRs are powered by the embedded accretion disk.
 In this case, the connection between the UV continuum and BL emission is indirect, and any correlation between their luminosities is expected to be weak or absent.